albertodiazz/webPage/README.md

 Create this directories:
 mkdir certbot-etc | mkdir nginx-conf |  touch  nginx.conf |  mkdir dbdata

-touch .env = this is where we store the credentials SQL_ROOT_PASSWORD=______
+This is where we store the credentials

+touch .env

+SQL_ROOT_PASSWORD=______

 MYSQL_USER=_____

 MYSQL_PASSWORD=____

 Remember add the wp_config.php file